mapbox/mapbox-maps-android/extension-compose/README.md

 ### Add Annotations to the map

-The full Annotation support is added with the initial compose extension release 0.1.0. `PointAnnotation`/`CircleAnnotation`/`PolygonAnnotation`/`PolylineAnnotation` can be added as composable functions within the content of the `MapboxMap` composable funciton.
+The full Annotation support is added with the initial compose extension release 0.1.0. `PointAnnotation`/`CircleAnnotation`/`PolygonAnnotation`/`PolylineAnnotation` can be added as composable functions within the content of the `MapboxMap` composable function.

-We also exposed `AnnotationGroup` composable function to efficiently add a list of annotations to the map, and Point and Circle annotations within the same group can be configured to be clustered.
+`AnnotationGroup` composable functions are also introduced additionally to efficiently add a list of annotations to the map, and Point and Circle annotations within the same group can be configured to be clustered.

 #### Add a single `CircleAnnotation` to the map